 No other organisms typify the Age of Invertebrates more than brachiopods.
 They are the most abundant Paleozic fossils, except for maybe trilobites.
 Because of this, paleontologists use them to date rocks and other fossils.
 Countless billions accumulated on the ocean floor in over 30,000 forms.
 Today there are far fewer species, only about 300, which live mostly in cold, deep ocean environments.

-They live in communities attached to objects by a muscular foot called a pedicle.
-They strain water in and out of their shells, filtering microorganisms with their lophophores or crowns of tentacles.
+Brachiopods live in communities attached to objects by a muscular foot called a pedicle.
+They strain water in and out of their shells, filtering microorganisms with their lophophores or crown of tentacles.

 I found these clam fossils on the shore of Oval Beach in Southwestern Michigan.
-The shell of the darker sample has been completely replaced by minerals and is petrified to stone.
-It's likely the mold of the shell, where sediment and minerals permeated.
-Its smooth surface is a telltale demonstration of the lake's sand and water action.
-The lighter-colored sample clearly reveals the hardened muddy sediment that has completely encrusted its shell.
+The shell of the dark grey sample has been completely replaced by minerals and is petrified to stone.
+It's a mold cast of the animal's shell, where sediment and minerals permeated inside the crevice's after the animal died.
+Its smooth surface is a telltale demonstration of the big lake's sand and water action.
+The lighter-colored sample below clearly reveals hardened muddy sediment that has completely encrusted the clam shell.